amit-sen/web_development_tools/README.md

 * Create a folder anywhere in your PC and paste the file *hps.exe (32 bit or 64 bit)*

 * Now add this path to hps.exe to your PATH environment variable.
-Follow this QA : [How to set the path and environment variables in Windows](https://www.computerhope.com/issues/ch000549.htm#1)
+Follow this QA : [How to set the path and environment variables in Windows](https://www.computerhope.com/issues/ch000549.htm#1) or use *set_this_path.bat* for set the current path as PATH environment variable.

 * Open CMD, type HPS or hps and your project name, press [↵] Enter.